Google Ads Account BETAlink

 - An incremental sync runs on a customer-defined schedule and updates only data that has changed since the last sync.
 During the incremental sync, the connector uses the AdWords API Sync Service to retrieve the changed entities and track the last change timestamp.

 - More than 90 days have passed since the last sync AdWords API Sync Service only supports queries for dates within the last 90 days.
-If, for any reason, the last sync was more than 90 days ago, the connector will trigger a full sync.
+If, for any reason, the last sync was more than 90 days ago, the connector will trigger a historical sync.

 - Too many changes in the account There are too many changed entities in the account to return.
 All attempts to narrow the date range and retry the request were unsuccessful.
-The connector assumes everything has changed and triggers a full sync.
+The connector assumes everything has changed and triggers a historical sync.

 This schema applies to all Google Ads Account connectors.